beau1399/clprojector-template/README.md

 ````
 (defn ^:export scene []
-  (let[ctx (cld/get-context (cld/get-canvas))]
+  (let[ctx (cld/get-context)]
    (def angle (atom 0))
     (def place (atom 0))
     (js/setInterval
      (fn []
 ````

 The identifier "scene" is expected by the CLPROJECTOR infrastructure.
 It will be called upon page load and must make a call to JavaScripts **js/setInterval** function to create an animation loop.
 The anonymous function created in the second line from the bottom above is the one that will executed repeatedly, once per frame of demo animation.
-Before that happens, calls to **cld/get-context** and **cld/get-canvas** obtain variable **ctx**, an HTML5 **context** object, which is reused and passed to the CLPROJECTOR rendering functions throughout the runtime of the demo.
+Before that happens, a call to **cld/get-context** obtain variable **ctx**, an HTML5 **context** object, which is reused and passed to the CLPROJECTOR rendering functions throughout the runtime of the demo.

 Atoms **angle** and **place** will vary over time and define the state of the model.
 The first of these is a number in radians which is overloaded to hold both 1) the angle by which the two-color cube is rotated about its own "Y" axis and 2) the position of the second, wireframe cube in its orbit.